-If you want to learn how to become an aircraft mechanic, what certifications you’ll need, how to find a job and more, read on.
+If you want to learn how to become an aircraft mechanic, what certifications you\’ll need, how to find a job and more, read on.
 This guide will tell you what you need to know to start your future career as an aircraft mechanic.

 How Long Does It Take to Become an Aircraft Mechanic?

-You will spend 20 months in training, with full-time enrollment, to become an aircraft mechanic.
+You will spend at least 18 months in training, with full-time enrollment, to become an aircraft mechanic.
 The entire curriculum of aircraft maintenance is designed to prepare you for day one on the job as well as prepare you for the Federal Aviation Administration (FAA) certification.
 This is the required certification every aircraft mechanic needs to work.
 It demonstrates your knowledge of aircraft types, technology, and mechanisms as well as your ability to perform maintenance and repairs.

 How To Get a Job as an Aircraft Mechanic

 While there are some entry-level aviation maintenance jobs available, it can be much more difficult to get hired without some type of formal training.
-A certification in aviation maintenance demonstrates your ability to safely work on a variety of aircrafts.
+A certification in aviation maintenance demonstrates your ability to safely work on a variety of aircraft.
 You become more valuable to prospective employers because they can trust your certification and know you come with the education and experience necessary to do your job well.

 When it comes to being an aircraft mechanic, there’s more than just the physical planes to think about.
 You are responsible for ensuring that every aircraft is safe for crew and passengers.
 For this reason, you must have completed a course of student from an FAA-certificated trade school or have at least 30 months of experience in airframe and powerplant maintenance to take the FAA certification exam.